seb-slowiko/FPGA_Repo_Structure/FPGA_BOARD/Libero_Projects/README.md

     2. Execute the script, Project -> Execute Script
     3. Select the directory that the script is located in using the "..."
     4. Select the script and select "Open"
-    5. In the arguments text box, enter type of configuration you want e.g. "CFG1"
+    5. In the arguments text box, enter the type of configuration you want e.g. "CFG1"
     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.